EpicOrange/riichi_advanced/documentation/technical_notes.md

     │       ├── MessagesState (one per connected client) │       ├── MessagesState
     │       └── MessagesState
-    ├── ETSCache (hosts all cached data from the above) ├── Phoenix.PubSub (how state processes above communicate with LiveViews) ├── PlugAttack.Storage.Ets (used by PlugAttack to implement rate limiting) └── RiichiAdvancedWeb.Endpoint (serves the webpage hosting the game)
+    ├── Cache (defines one cache for cached data, and a shorter-lived one for function memoization) ├── Phoenix.PubSub (used by state processes above to communicate with LiveViews) ├── PlugAttack.Storage.Ets (used by PlugAttack to implement rate limiting) └── RiichiAdvancedWeb.Endpoint (used to serve the webpage hosting the game)

 This tree omits a lot, mostly because they don't matter much in the course of working on this project.
 I didn't know any Elixir prior to working on Riichi Advanced, so forgive me and do say something if you see a better way of doing things that I am not doing.